navi-04/Issue-change-log/issue-change-log-cui/documentation/14-terms-of-service.md

 ## Definitions

-**"App" or "Service"** refers to Issue Change Log, a Jira Cloud application built on Atlassian Forge.
+**"App" or "Service"** refers to Advanced Work Item log, a Jira Cloud application built on Atlassian Forge.

 **"User", "You", or "Your"** refers to the individual or entity using the App.